Emanuel Reynoso cleared to play as Minnesota United's training heats up

 "As far as we're concerned, it's as you were, as normal," Heath said.
 "He's cleared for all first-team training."

-Asked about the potential for a trial, Heath said, "As far as we're concerned, that was last year.
+Asked about the potential for a trial, Heath said, "That was last year.
 This year we move on and everybody is as we were."

 Several other players are still due to arrive for their first training.